Join our Team and Become an RDA Volunteer

 How do I apply to volunteer?

-- The first step is to arrange a time with us to come in for a visit and to observe a riding session.
+- Then arrange a time with us to come in for a visit and to observe a riding session.

 - You will meet the coach/s and volunteer coordinator and any questions you have will be answered.

-- If after your visit and observation you are still interested and a suitable role is available for you, you will be given police vetting forms to go over with our privacy officer and fill out.
+- Your police vetting forms can be filled in now with officer.
 (Don't forget to bring some identification along such as a drivers license and passport).

 - Once this form is completed, we will send it in to our NZRDA head office.